Brain & Mind

 Intelligence & Creativity

-Intelligence is elegant, elastic and elusive; a wrap-around, universal human quality and a very special, much-prized talent.
+Intelligence is elegant, elastic and elusive; a universal human quality and a much-prized talent.
 It is intertwined with both thinking and thoughtfulness, the play of abstract ideas and the concern for how choices may play out and their effect on others.
-It cannot be examined or dissected at a microscopic level, nor divided into units of data that coalesce into a big, meaningful pattern.
-It can be reduced to measurable components and many competing or overlapping theories of intelligence have emerged since the introduction of the IQ test in the early 1900s, but there is still no consensus among psychologists about how it is defined and whether it can be accurately assessed.
-The thought that our intelligence presents such a great challenge to our intelligence makes it seem apt that the word also refers to significant information obtained, often deviously, from a secret, underground source.
+Many competing or coalescing theories of intelligence have emerged since the introduction of the IQ test in the early 1900s, but there is still a lack of consensus among psychologists about how it is defined and whether it can be accurately assessed in all its aspects.
+The idea that our own human intelligence presents such a challenge to our intelligence makes it seem appropriate that the word also refers to significant information obtained, often deviously, from a secret, underground source.

-When performing creative thinking tasks, the brains of highly creative people seem to adopt an atypical approach that makes distant connections quickly, bypassing the usual ‘hubs’ seen in less creative brains.
-Research with highly creative people has shown that they tended to ‘stay off the beaten path’, taking new and different routes across the brain.
-Exceptional creativity was associated with more random connectivity at the global scale of the brain, while within more local brain regions the pattern was more varied.
-Distant connectivity may often be less efficient than the ‘hub’ route, but it enables brain activity to make novel connections that are distinct to the highly creative group.
-The wealth of research into the sources and sparking of creativity has led to the development and testing of creativity training techniques.
-These include a narrative or speculative storytelling approach and a model using divergent thinking to brainstorm different solutions or responses to a problem or complicated issue.
+When performing creative thinking tasks, the brains of highly creative people tend to adopt an atypical approach that makes distant connections quickly, bypassing the usual ‘hubs’ seen in less creative brains.
+Research with creative people has shown that they tend to ‘stay off the beaten path’, their connections taking new and different routes across the brain.
+Research studies have shown that exceptional creativity is associated with more random connectivity at the global scale of the brain, while within local brain regions the pattern is more varied.
+Distant connectivity may often be less efficient than the ‘hub’ route, but it enables brain activity to make distinctive and original new connections.
+The wealth of research into the sources and the sparking of creativity has led to the development and testing of creativity training techniques.
+As examples, these have included a narrative or speculative storytelling approach and the use of divergent thinking to brainstorm different responses to a problem or situation.

 Sometimes, of course, it is the lack of conscious mental effort that opens us up to the big idea or flight of the imagination.
-People may say that inspiration just came to them in the woods, or that they do their best thinking when having a shower or going for a long run.
-Research has shown that exercise improves cognitive function through increasing blood flow around the body and boosting the production of chemicals that control the growth of new blood vessels in the brain.
-It clears the mind, puts things in perspective, releases the feel-good dopamine and allows our brains to wander the ‘paths less travelled’.
-This is due to the brain’s default mode network (DMN) going into overdrive when we stop focusing on the task in front of us.
-The DMN helps us solve problems and be more creative and seems to do this especially well when we disconnect.
-A similar effect may be noticed when we momentarily doze off or simply allow our mind to wander and go off at tangents, which it does for a large proportion of our waking day.
-The tangle of thoughts and memories may be linked through specific sensory and emotional details and encounters, although we may not consciously know what triggered them.
+Someone may say that inspiration came to them while they were walking in the woods, or that they do their best thinking when having a shower or going for a run.
+Studies have shown that exercise improves cognitive function through increasing blood flow around the body and boosting the production of chemicals that control the growth of new blood vessels in the brain.
+It clears the mind, put things in perspective, releases feel-good dopamine and allows our brains to wander the ‘paths less travelled’.
+This is caused by the brain’s default mode network (DMN) going into overdrive when we stop focusing on the task in front of us.
+The DMN assists us to solve problems in more creative ways and seems to do this especially well when we disconnect.
+A similar effect may be noticed when we momentarily doze off or allow our mind to wander and go off at tangents, which it will tend to do for a large proportion of our waking day.
+The tangle of thoughts and memories may be associated through specific sensory and emotional details and encounters, although we may not consciously understand what triggered them.
 Their spontaneous nature can provoke new ideas when we are least expecting them.

-Immersion in a highly rewarding activity, be it playing music, running, writing or any other creative, physical or intellectual pursuit, can bring on the state of ‘flow’.
-It may be described as ‘being in the zone’ and involves intense concentration, to the extent that you lose the sense of time and feel a merging of actions and awareness.
-The experience does not feel physically or mentally taxing and you remain in control.
-Researchers refer to flow as autotelic (intrinsically rewarding).
-It occurs when the challenge of a task is balanced with one’s skills and experience, and both are at a high level.
+Immersion in a highly rewarding activity, be it playing music, running, writing, dancing, aikido or any other creative, physical or intellectual pursuit, can bring on the state of ‘flow’.
+It is often described as ‘being in the zone’ and involves intense focus and concentration, to the extent that you lose the sense of time and feel a merging of your actions and awareness.
+The experience does not feel physically or mentally taxing and you retain a sense of control.
+Scientists refer to flow as autotelic (intrinsically rewarding).
+It occurs when the challenge of a task is balanced with one’s skills and experience and they are both at a high level.
 People can find flow in everyday experiences through practice, attention and honing specific skills.
-It is also possible to reach the state of flow by using interactive media, like playing a video game.
-Game developers are very familiar with the idea and think hard about how to design their games so that the players will enjoy (and return for) this satisfying experience.
+It is also possible to attain the state of flow by using interactive media, like playing a video game.
+Game developers are familiar with the idea and think a great deal about how to design their games so that the players will enjoy (and return for) this result.
+Research has also shown that the effects of such activities go beyond a satisfying immediate experience, in that they boost resilience, are good for overall brain health and protect areas of the brain that are vulnerable to ageing.

 Thinking & Learning

-The influence of the internet on children and adults – what we think about, how we learn and which opinions we decide to adopt – seems boundless and incalculable.
+The influence of the internet – on what we think about, how we learn and which opinions we decide to adopt – seems boundless and incalculable.
 In theory, the instant access to factual knowledge frees the brain to engage in critical thinking around issues and develop information literacy, in terms of understanding data and dealing with complexity and uncertainty.
 These skills are part of the scientific approach, which gives us a way to perceive the world beyond our own senses, prejudices and insecurities.
-The problem is that we are faced with a wealth of high-quality information alongside a torrent of low-quality, distracting and manipulative material.
-Search platforms hijack our attention to direct it towards things that arouse emotions, and the sheer volume is leading to shorter attention spans and fiercer competition.
-In this noxious context, the ability to maintain focus and attention is particularly important in giving time to what we most value and blanking out or avoiding the unwanted noise.
-Research has shown that simple brain training through regular activities that require quick decision-making or task-switching, such as puzzles, brain games and dancing, can speed up mental processing and help to improve or maintain broad cognitive abilities.
+The problem is that we are faced with a wealth of high-quality information alongside a torrent of low-quality, distracting and manipulative comment and behaviour.
+Online search platforms hijack our attention to direct it towards things that arouse emotions, and the sheer volume of material is leading to shorter attention spans and fiercer competition.
+In this context, the ability to stay focused is particularly important when selecting what we most value and blanking out or avoiding the unwanted noise.
+Research has shown that simple brain training through daily activities that require quick decision-making or task-switching, such as puzzles and dancing, can speed up mental processing and help to improve cognitive abilities.

-Attention is a fickle thing.
-Past studies have indicated that the brain shifts focus four times a second, as if scanning its surroundings for stimuli it might need to register.
+Maintaining attention is not always easy; it is a fickle thing.
+Past studies have indicated that the brain can shift focus four times a second, as if scanning its surroundings for stimuli it might need to register.
 Losing focus can expand the scope of attention, allowing us to introduce divergent thinking by integrating and making links between far-flung concepts, while shifting between periods of being focused and less focused.
-In other contexts, learning is a long term process that also involves repetition, perseverance and a huge degree of commitment.
-It has been argued that we live in a society that gives priority to set achievements, rather than fostering the sense of accomplishment that comes through gaining mastery and reaching a breakthrough moment in learning a much desired skill that we found difficult and daunting.
+In other contexts, such as formal education, learning is a long term process that also involves repetition, perseverance and a huge degree of commitment.
+The steady accumulation of knowledge and the growth of opportunities to apply that knowledge in a specialist area are highly valued in our modern complex societies, but it is also vital to foster the sense of accomplishment that comes through gaining mastery in any much desired skill that we have found difficult and daunting.

-The arrival of generative artificial intelligence promises (or threatens) to disrupt and reorient human thinking and learning in many different contexts.
-As an early example, ChatGPT is a large language model which uses algorithms and predictive text to create new content based on prompts.
-It takes in the conversation presented to it, forms a probability for all the words in its vocabulary relevant to that conversation, and responds by choosing the most likely next word.
-The contrasting media headlines highlight the range of reactions: ChatGPT is great – you’re just using it wrong; Access to ChatGPT-style tech is about to change our world; Is ChatGPT too clever for its own good?
-One editorial in the Guardian newspaper (Feb 2023) referred to concern about dumbing down effects by comparing humanity to the juvenile sea squirt, which “looks for a suitable rock or hunk of coral … to make its home for life” and on finding the right place, proceeds to eat its brain as it is no longer needed.
-Other less sceptical commentators have seen it as an exciting, helpful and time-saving aid to human intelligence and inventiveness.
+The arrival of AI, now entering its ‘generative’ phase, promises (or threatens) to disrupt and reorient human thinking and learning in many different contexts.
+As an early example, ChatGPT is a large language model that uses algorithms and predictive text to create new content based on human prompts.
+It takes in the conversation presented to it, explores a probability for all the words in its vocabulary relevant to that conversation, and responds by choosing the most likely next word.
+The contrasting media headlines highlight the wide range of reactions: ChatGPT is great – you’re just using it wrong; Access to ChatGPT-style tech is about to change our world; Is ChatGPT too clever for its own good?
+One early editorial in the Guardian newspaper (Feb 2023) referred to concern about dumbing down effects by comparing humanity to the juvenile sea squirt, which “looks for a suitable rock or hunk of coral … to make its home for life” and on finding the right place, proceeds to eat its brain as it is no longer needed.
+Other less sceptical or less humorous commentators have viewed it as an exciting, helpful and time-saving aid to human intelligence and inventiveness.

-Neuroscience has shown that people vary widely in their general emotional response or affect style, which has both biological and social roots.
-Those with a happier disposition are naturally more likely to seek positive input, while still recognising the negative stimuli around them.
-Cognitive reappraisal is a reframing technique that has been shown to physically alter brain activity by lessening the weight of negative emotions.
-Through reappraisal, it may be possible to change our emotional response to a particular stressful situation by altering how we think about it and the meaning we attach to it.
-Another tool for emotional regulation is mindful meditation, which can improve mood and response to external stimuli through awareness of sensations, thoughts and feelings.
-Other experts think that psychologists have encouraged people to focus too much on past painful experiences in addressing current mental health issues, rather than helping them to reflect on and start to shape a positive future.
+Neuroscience has shown that people have very diverse emotional responses or affect styles, which have both biological and social roots.
+Those with a happier disposition are naturally more likely to look for positive input, while still being able to recognise the negative stimuli around them.
+The technique of cognitive reappraisal has been shown to physically alter brain activity through a process of reframing that lessens the weight of negative emotions.
+This can change our emotional response to a particular stressful situation by altering how we think about it and the meaning we attach to it.
+Another tool for emotional regulation is known as mindful meditation, which can improve our mood and response to external stimuli through awareness of sensations, thoughts and feelings.

-The routine actions involved in giving thoughtful attention to mental fitness and brain health are now well established, although specific recommendations – on diet, exercise, movement, breathing, meditation, sleep, social connection and creative activities – will vary.
-Your editor’s first choice is super-dark chocolate.
-Pure cocoa is highly nutritious and a powerful source of antioxidants.
-It can help regulate blood pressure, slow down cell damage through ageing and prevent cognitive decline.
+The everyday actions involved in giving thoughtful attention to mental fitness and brain health are now well established, although specific recommendations – on diet, exercise, movement, breathing, meditation, sleep, social connection and creative activities – will vary to some extent.
+Your editor’s choice is eating a few squares of super-dark chocolate.
+The benefits of cocoa include improved heart health, enhanced cognitive function and overall mood enhancement, all of which are attributed to its content of powerful antioxidants.
+It also provides essential minerals like magnesium, copper and iron, and it can help to regulate blood pressure, reduce inflammation and slow the cell damage through ageing.
 And it tastes divine.

 Curiosity & Emotion

 Curiosity is a positive driving force, as well as being associated with risk-taking and potentially dangerous outcomes.
 It leads to activation of several areas of the brain, including regions linked to learning and systems connected to desire for rewards.
 We are not all equally curious and we are curious about different things.
 Epistemic curiosity describes the wish to acquire new information – such as facts and ideas – and bridge gaps in knowledge.
-Social curiosity centres on fascination with other people and how they think, act and feel, while perceptual curiosity focuses on taking in and maximising sensory information.
+Social curiosity centres on fascination with other people and how they think, feel, act and react, while perceptual curiosity takes in and maximises sensory information.

-Epistemic curiosity can be stimulated by a focus on encouraging children (and adults) to ask questions and to understand what makes a good question, rather than to be rewarded for producing the ‘right answer’ to a pre-determined question.
+Epistemic curiosity can be stimulated by a focus on encouraging children – and adults – to ask questions and to understand what makes a good question, rather than to be rewarded for producing the right answer to a set question.
 We live in a world dominated by the search for answers: answers to everyday questions, which we can immediately find at our fingertips, and answers to our greatest social, political and scientific questions.
 There is a need to pay more attention to the quality of the questions, because without good questions and a more question-oriented world, we end up with many answers we don’t need or want.

 Memory & Sleep